-Canon 1300D versus Sony RX1R II
+Canon 1300D vs Sony RX1R II

 The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in March 2016 and October 2015.
 The 1300D is a DSLR, while the RX1R II is a fixed lens compact.
-The cameras are based on an APS-C (1300D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (1300D) and a full frame (RX1R II) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (44 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the RX1R II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1R II can be charged via the USB port, which can be very convenient when travelling.